 Challenge #2: Technical glitch

 There may be times when the toll charge may be deducted twice from your account, in the wake of a technical error.
-Other than that, you may face the issue of going through the RFID scanner, and it not being able to detect your FASTag.
+Other than that, you may face the issue of your FASTag not working.
+What this essentially means is that your vehicle may go through the RFID scanner, and it is not able to detect your FASTag.

 Solution #2: The bank your tag account is registered with can help you with this.
 By going on your FASTag customer portal, you can register a claim regarding double deduction of toll amount, and can put in a request for a recompensation.